mgerasolo/controlcore_pub/README.md

 `FORECAST_REGRESSION_INTERVAL_MINUTES` or pass `--advisor-interval` and `--forecast-interval` to adjust timings.

+See [docs/forecast_accuracy.md](docs/forecast_accuracy.md) for details on the forecast regression workflow.

 ## Short Term Goals

 - Enable unified testing and Codex-assisted review